The Groke: Description

 On one occasion in a comic, however, she was hailed as a heroine when she, in her constant search for warmth, extinguished a forest wildfire by sitting on it.
 In another comic, Sniff has made a magical potion with seemingly random effects.
 In curiosity, he drips a few drops on an ant which then transforms into the Groke.
 It is never made clear if this is how the Groke came to be, or if the ant transformed to another creature of the same type.

-The Groke is a melancholic and lonely character.
+In her debut story, Finn Family Moomintroll, she is mistreated, when two small characters, Thingumy and Bob, steal one of her possessions.
+When she comes after them, they hide with the Moomin family, and refuse to give up the stolen goods.
+However, when she arrives at the Moomin house, she eventually trades the stolen goods for the Hogoblins hat.

+The Groke rarely shows any fear, as everyone around is afraid of her, but in one instance, when she wants to ride a horse made of snow, Moomin tells her it is for The Lady of the Cold, a personification of winter and coldness, who freezes all that she sees.
+The Groke then quickly withdraws from the scene, indicating that not even she can withstand the personification of winter.
+In the story "Who Will Comfort Toffle?", she is also shown to be sensitive to pain, when her tail is bitten by the protagonist and she flees the scene in a haste.

+Interpretation

+A misunderstood creature condemned to be alone by her emanating coldness, she is a live representation of loneliness, as well as a psychological depiction of very lonely people who have a hard time accepting and expressing love in the right way, making them seem cold and scary to others, which, in turn, only leads to more loneliness.

 Agneta Rehal-Johansson has argued that various other characters, such as Moomintroll or Moominmamma, identify with or are represented by her loneliness.